 While we don't currently offer RSVP functionality, we're excited to announce that this feature is coming soon to AddCal, and like our other core features, it will be available without arbitrary limitations.

 We believe in complete transparency when it comes to what our users can expect.
-With AddCal, what you see is what you get - a powerful, unlimited calendar sharing tool that's completely free.
+With AddCal, the free plan is genuinely free — unlimited calendar adds on every event, no credit card required, and no hidden "personal use only" restriction.

 CalGet's pricing structure, while clearly outlined on their website, doesn't mention the "personal and non-commercial use only" restriction on their free plan until after you've signed up.
 This could potentially cause issues for small businesses or organizations who sign up expecting to use the free plan for their professional needs.